Samuel Weyand was born on Nov. 7, 1826 in Somerset County, PA, the son of Michael and Mary Anne (Ream) Weyand Sr.

 Stepdaughter Ellen B. "Ella" Shaulis (1868-1919) was born on March 10 or May 16, 1868.
 She married Albert L. Peverill (March 23, 1861-1920).
 Ellen died in 1919 and is buried in Elmwood Cemetery in Waterloo.
 Albert joined her in death a year later on Dec.
 3, 1920.

 Stepson Henry E. Shaulis (1869-1956) was born on Dec.
 17, 1869.
 He made the migration trip to Iowa with his family in 1874, at the age of five.
-He was married and had one or more children.
+He married Minnie G. (March 1877- ? ), a native of West Virginia.
+In 1900, the newlyweds lived in Hudson, Black Hawk County, IA and provided a room in their home for a cousin, Charles Albright.
+The Shaulises went on to bear one or more children.
 Circa 1929, their address was 1003 Independence Avenue in Waterloo, and in October that year they hosted a Shaulis family reunion, the first time the clan had gathered in two decades.
 The Waterloo Courier noted that 39 relatives were present "from Iowa, Colorado and Illinois.
 J.M.
 Shaulis, Rocky Ford, Colo., and F.R.
 Shaulis, La Junta, Colo., came the longest distance to this family gathering, at which the youngest present was Elnora Peverill, daughter of Mr. and Mrs. Elmer Peverill, Waterloo.
 Following a picnic dinner the afternoon was spent informally."
 Henry passed into eternity at the age of 86 on June 23, 1956.
 His remains are in eternal repose in Waterloo Memorial Park Cemetery.